ligato/docs/docs/plugins/vpp-plugins.md

 - matching a defined L3 protocol, L4 protocol, and port
 - and would otherwise be dropped

-If an optional Unix domain socket path is defined, traffic will be punted using that socket.
+If you define an optional Unix domain socket path, the plugin will use it to punt traffic.
 All fields which serve as a traffic filter are mandatory.

 The punt plugin supports two configuration items defined by different keys: L3/L4 protocol and IP redirect.
 The former in the key is defined as a `string` value.
 However, that value is transformed to a numeric representation in the VPP binary API call.